apache/maven-site/content/markdown/developers/conventions/code.md

- 1 The \<project/\> element is always on one line.
+ 1 The `<project>` element is always on one line.

- 1 The blocks are voluntary separated by a new line to improve the readingness.
+ 1 The blocks are voluntary separated by a new line to improve the readiness.

- 1 The dependencies in \<dependencies/\> and \<dependencyManagement/\> tags have no specific ordering.
+ 1 The dependencies in `<dependencies>` and `<dependencyManagement>` tags have no specific ordering.
 Developers are free to choose the ordering, but grouping dependencies by topics (like groupId i.e. `org.apache.maven`) is a good practice.